 There are also financial and location concerns to consider.
-The $40,000 quoted above for tuition costs is just an average.
-According to NCES, public schools charge in-state students about $12,171 per year for graduate studies.
-But a private school can go over $25,929.
+The $20,000 quoted earlier for tuition costs is just an average for one year.
+According to the NCES, public schools often charge in-state students about $12,400 per year for graduate studies.
+But a private school can go over $26,000.
 Only you can weigh what you can afford, and what the benefits are from that elite level of study.

 Other costs come from where the school is located.
 If you are living in New York, you are paying New York rents and cost-of-living expenses, even if you got the deal of the century on your tuition.
 Many master’s in psychology programs are available online today, which can alleviate this issue, but either way you need to make sure you find the right fit all around.